 - Here are some helpful tips for optimizing segment creation.

-When you are happy with the start and end points, click "Next."
-Strava checks to see if a similar segment already exists.
+- When you are happy with the start and endpoints, click Next.
+Strava will check to see if a similar segment already exists.

-After clicking "Next," again, you will have the opportunity to name the segment.
+- If prompted, click Next again, and you will have the opportunity to name the segment.
 Good names describe the segment in a way that will be recognizable by other people.
-It can be helpful to include the name of landmarks used for the start and end.
-Or use a familiar nickname known to locals.
-For example, "Alpe d'Huez" is a well known section of road leading up to the ski resort with the same name, and "Heartbreak Hill" is a segment of the Boston Marathon course.
+It can be helpful to include the name of the landmarks used for the start and end or use a familiar nickname known to locals.